DBCDK/serviceprovider/doc/api-design.md

 - work: ready

 An `access_token` is needed either in the header or as part of the query.
 This has been omitted in the examples below.

+Questions:

+- what do we get from openholdings / openpolicy?
+- what should the format of the openagency-order-requirements in library be?
+- how is outstanding debts for the user represented?
+- should we call the work identifier id, pid, or something else.
+Pid makes good sense as we use it internally, but then we should probably explain that it is a post-id?

 ## `/availability`